ramos-j/docs/Maker.md

 The total MKR supply starts at 1,000,000 MKR.
 Before deployment of the system 421,897 MKR (42.1897%) was distributed to founders and early buyers.

-The remaining undistributed 578,103 MKR was given to the Maker Fund, a smart contract separate from the core system that holds money on behalf of the Maker DAO and is controlled by MKR owners through the Maker Governance Process.
+The remaining undistributed 578,103 MKR was given to the Maker Fund, a smart contract separate from the core system that holds money on behalf of the Maker DAO and is controlled by MKR owners who participate in governance, called *governors*.

 ### The basic mechanics